 Well, because like many of you, I run my own business and around this season things get tough, tight and stressful!

-When I get stressed, I make poorer choices for my health (i.e. eating a pan of these Cookie Dough Bars while trying to crunch numbers for taxes!)
+When I get stressed, I make poorer choices for my health (i.e. eating all my S’mores Bark while trying to crunch numbers for taxes!)

 Suffice it to say, advice like this helps keep me calm while giving me more motivation to be a little sharper this year in my accounting.